sonic-net/sonic-mgmt/tests/streaming-events-telemetry.md

 Require: Few established BGP sessions and all *expected* dockers running.

 # Test
 This test will simulate scenarios to get the event fired and verify the fired event.
-It would also simulate scenarios for event system modules down, and verify the behavior.
+It would also test cacheing, timeout, heartbeat & stats.

 # Test - Events validation
 The following is done for every event declared in src/sonic-yang-models/yang-events